 I believe that if you fully understood the difference between the suppressive approach and the forgiving approach, you would never choose the suppressive approach.
 And if you truly understood the power, the self-esteem and the lasting peace you gained from true forgiveness, any fear or hesitation you might have about forgiving would immediately disappear.

 So here’s the key question: Are you willing to discover the difference between suppressing and truly forgiving?
 Are you open to learning how to truly forgive them for what they did without condoning or looking weak?
-If you are, then my True Forgiveness Home Study might be a part of the solution you’ve been searching for.
+If you are, then my True Forgiveness home study course might be a part of the solution you’ve been searching for.

-True Forgiveness home study is 3 step coaching program, during which, I take you step-by-step through my specific process for forgiving infidelity and releasing pain.
+My True Forgiveness home study course is a 3-step coaching program, during which I take you step by step through my specific process for forgiving infidelity and releasing pain.
 Please note: This is not generic forgiveness coaching.
-These are specific strategies needed to achieve true and lasting forgiveness after infidelity and how to do it from a place of strength and power.
+These are specific strategies needed to achieve true and lasting forgiveness after infidelity, and how to do it from a place of strength and power.

 The best part?

-You can access my True Forgiveness instantly.
+You can access my True Forgiveness home study instantly.
 There’s no waiting and no awkwardness.
-You can begin right where you are, taking it one step at a time, listen and learning from the privacy and convenience of your own home.
+You can begin right where you are, taking it one step at a time, listening and learning from the privacy and convenience of your own home.

 the most important question to ask yourself: